hhp19980613/SEDRL-IM/README.md

 # SEDRL-IM
-Code of Influence Maximization Research in Signed Networks by Using Evolutionary Deep Reinforcement Learning
+Codessssssssssss of Influence Maximization Research in Signed Networks by Using Evolutionary Deep Reinforcement Learning